ShaneCoufreur/stride-poc-app/README.md

 ### Usage

-Basically just `npm i` and than `npm start` this ish.
+Basically just `npm i` and then `npm start` this ish.
 If you're stuck go check out the link at the top.